flexycode/CCPRGG2L_INTERMEDIATE_FINAL_EXAM/README.md

 ...
 ```
 💻 SUBJECT FOR CHANGES....
-Missing class for now is -- BankAccount (Required: Priority! ) and AccountManager (Required: Priority! )
+Missing class for now is -- `BankAccount` (Required: Priority! ) and `AccountManager` (Required: Priority! )

-I think this two is part of Runnable interface Synchronization and Threads topic lesson (not sure on this need to research and dirty hands-on programming)
+I think those two Class is part of Runnable interface Synchronization and Threads topic lesson (not sure on this need to research and dirty hands-on programming)

 # 💫 Artificial Ledger Bank - Output
 #### Artificial Ledger Technology Bank "The Bank that you can trust” – Powered by Blockchain Technology #Web3 Philippine By ArtificialLedger